Trump and Abbott fact check at the border | ExBulletin

 THE ANSWER

 Yes, encounters at the southwest border have increased by almost 800%.
-But Governor Abbott does not mention that encounters on the southwest border have declined significantly in 2020 due to the COVID-19 pandemic.
+But Gov. Abbott does not mention that meetings at the southwest border have declined significantly in 2020 due to the COVID-19 pandemic.

 WHAT WE FOUND